rails/rails/guides/source/development_dependencies_install.md

 Other Ways to Set Up Your Environment
 -------------------------------------

-If you don't want to set up Rails for development on your local machine you can use Codespaces, the VS Code Remote Plugin, or rails-dev-box.
+If you don't want to set up Rails for development on your local machine, you can use Codespaces, the VS Code Remote Plugin, or rails-dev-box.
 Learn more about these options [here](https://guides.rubyonrails.org/contributing_to_ruby_on_rails.html#setting-up-a-development-environment).

 Local Development
 -----------------

-If you want to develop Ruby on Rails locally on your machine see the steps below.
+If you want to develop Ruby on Rails locally on your machine, see the steps below.

 ### Install Git